-Under the CAFTA-DR, however, 100 percent of U.S. consumer and industrial goods will enter Honduras duty free by 2015.
-Nearly all textile and apparel goods that meet the Agreement's rules of origin became duty free and quota free immediately, thus creating new opportunities for U.S. fiber, yarn, fabric, and apparel manufacturers.
+Under the CAFTA-DR, nearly all textile and apparel goods that meet the Agreement's rules of origin became duty free and quota free immediately, thus creating new opportunities for U.S. fiber, yarn, fabric, and apparel manufacturers.
+By 2015, 100 percent of U.S. consumer and industrial goods will enter Honduras duty free.

-Under the CAFTA-DR, more than half of U.S. agricultural exports now enter Honduras duty free.
-Honduras will eliminate its remaining tariffs on virtually all agricultural products by 2020 (2023 for rice and chicken leg quarters and 2025 for dairy products).
-For certain products, tariff-rate quotas (TRQs) will permit some immediate duty-free access for specified quantities during the tariff phase out period, with the duty-free amount expanding during that period.
+Currently, more than half of U.S. agricultural exports now enter Honduras duty free.
+Honduras will eliminate its remaining tariffs on virtually all U.S. agricultural products by 2020 (2023 for rice and chicken leg quarters, and 2025 for dairy products).
+For certain products, tariff-rate quotas (TRQs) permit some duty-free access for specified quantities during the tariff phase-out period, with the duty-free amount expanding during that period.
 Honduras will liberalize trade in white corn through continual expansion of a TRQ, rather than by the reduction of the out-of-quota tariff.